 Joseph C. Salvione Sr.

-Joe worked with his wife, Marilyn in the real estate business until 1981 when he formed The Salvione Insurance Agency.
-Joe worked diligently to build the agency and under his leadership, Salvione Insurance received numerous awards for excellence in service and growth for their market area.
-Joe was so very proud when his son, Joe Jr., joined the agency in 1998, who is committed to maintaining and building upon the legacy of excellence established by his father.
+Joe worked with his wife, Marilyn, in the real estate business until 1981 when he formed the Salvione Insurance Agency.
+Joe worked diligently to build the agency, and under his leadership, Salvione Insurance received numerous awards for excellence in service and growth for their market area.
+Joe was so very proud when his son, Joe Jr., joined the agency in 1998 and committed to maintaining and building upon the legacy of excellence established by his father.